htchenboulder/GEM-GPU/README.md

 # GEM-GPU
-GPU version of GEM code
+The GPU version for GEM is undergoing.